Where to Stay in Ureshino Onsen with Kids: A Family Guide to Saga’s Beauty Spring Town (2026)

 • 2-night: arrival day relaxed, full day for Ureshino tea workshop or Takeo Library, leave third day.
 Best with kids under 6

-• Combine with Takeo: 2-night package — 1 night Ureshino + 1 night Takeo — covers both onsen towns
+• Combine with Takeo: 2-night package — 1 night Ureshino + 1 night Takeo — covers both onsen towns; see our where to stay in Takeo Onsen with kids guide for pairing ideas

 Pair Ureshino with day-trip activities